sstucki/minion/README.md

 12,1,12
 ```

-Using the `-u` option, `minion` will accept this sequence of traces as monolithic minimal.
+Using the `-u` option, Minion will accept this sequence of traces as monolithic minimal.

 ```
 $sbt "run -u --mono -m posDiv examples/Div/DivNoConds.java examples/Div/Div.in.unroll.OK.txt"